You are currently viewing Asset Protection Trust 101: Definition, Types & Purpose

 Asset Protection Trust 101: Definition, Types & Purpose

 Asset protection trusts (APTs) are a type of legal trust which aims to protect assets from creditors and legal claims.
 A trust is a legal agreement between a grantor (the person who creates the trust), a trustee (the person who manages the trust), and a beneficiary (the person who benefits from the trust).
-An APT can provide significant benefits to individuals and families who are concerned about the potential loss of their assets due to lawsuits, divorce, bankruptcy, or other legal proceedings.
+An asset protection trust can provide significant benefits to individuals and families who are concerned about the potential loss of their assets due to lawsuits, divorce, bankruptcy, or other legal proceedings.

 Definition of Asset Protection Trusts